Quarryfields Care Home, Balby, Doncaster

 Quarryfields also offers extended pathways of care at our OneCare services.
 One two-bed flat and two one-bed flats allow service users to live independently while still accessing care and support when needed.

 The OneCare service at Quarryfields provides support to individuals living with mental ill-health and learning disabilities.
 Supported by specialist nurses and life-skills teams as and when required, service users are able to live a more independent lifestyle.

 This also develops independence, confidence and life-skills in a home from home environment.
 The flats are adapted to suit the individual tastes, and personal requirements of service users, ensuring their home is well-suited to their physical and emotional needs.

 Life at Quarryfields

+Refreshments and sweet treats will always be available.
 From barista training in how to make the perfect coffee, to budgeting, interior design, and training in health and safety and Food Hygiene, the Platform team have worked hard to develop all the skills they need to launch their new venture.

 The Platform is open to the public as a venue to hire so if you are looking for somewhere to hold a meeting or an event please email Quarryfields at email@example.com or fill in a booking form at www.theplatformquarryfields.com